Maxeltr/homeMq2t/readme.md

 publication data type - The MIME type of the data being published, indicating the format of the content (e.g., "text/plain"). publication local card - The name of the local card associated with the component, which displays the data locally on the dashboard card.
 This functionality works without an internet connection. provider - The Java plugin that is dynamically loaded by the Java ClassLoader and is responsible for polling the sensors or executing specific tasks.
-This is a plugin that implements the interfaces `Mq2tHttpPollableComponent` or `Mq2tHttpCallbackComponent`. component[0].provider.args = The arguments or parameters required by the provider.
+This is a plugin that implements the interfaces `Mq2tHttpPollableComponent` or `Mq2tHttpCallbackComponent`. provider args - The arguments or parameters required by the provider.
 ```

 Persistence: